 Everything you need to know about double-glazed windows

 Double glazing is defined as any window that contains two single panes of glass.
 Rather than being stacked directly on each other, each pane of glass is separated by a spacer bar to provide a gap of between 12mm and 16mm.

 It is this gap that helps create the energy efficiency properties of double glazing, because air cannot circulate well within the gap, meaning the heat is retained in your home.
 A gas such as Argon can also sometimes be placed in the gap to boost the effectiveness of heat retention.

 Although double glazing was thought to be invented in the 1930s, it was only in the 1980s onwards that it became popular.
 If you live in a period home that has not undergone significant modification, it’s likely you may have single-glazed windows.
 If so, the room will feel cold to sit in during the colder months, and your energy bills will be higher because the heat is constantly escaping.

 Quite simply, the difference between single and double glazing is that single glazing refers to one sheet of glass, whereas double glazing has two sheets.

 The easiest way to describe why double glazing is better than single glazing is to think of how we wear more layers to keep warm in cold weather.
-By adding a warm jumper or coat onto a thin t-shirt, you are less likely to feel the effects of the cold.
+By adding a warm jumper or coat to a thin T-shirt, you are less likely to feel the effects of the cold.
 The same analogy can be used for double glazing, in that the extra layer of glass helps protect your home from heat loss, making it more energy-efficient in the process.

 uPVC Windows vs Aluminium Windows